How to apply

 Expeditions will primarily comprise current Imperial College students but the Board may approve the inclusion of students from other universities, former Imperial students and other appropriate persons.
 Expeditions will sometimes include College staff, but the expedition must primarily be student oriented.
 Only current students and former students up to a year after their programme end date are elligable for funding.

 The Board meets twice a year to consider proposals submitted to it and decisions to recognise expeditions as official College ventures are usually made at a meeting held in the autumn term.

 In many cases recognition carries with it a grant towards the cost (most expeditions also receive support in the form of money or equipment from sources outside the College).
 A variety of equipment is held for loan to approved expeditions and the Board accepts responsibility for adequately insuring the personnel and equipment for these expeditions.

 Please note: Proposals for expeditions must reach the Secretary as follows.

-	The next two meetings will take place at 14.00 on:
+The next few meetings will take place at 14.00 on: